Ryland Brickson Cole Tews vs. Hundreds of Beavers

 It plugs right into Jackie Chan, and what he’s doing in his fight scenes.
 Of course, Jackie Chan’s amazing with his Kung Fu and all his visual comedy or using different things in the room.
 But he’s always very vulnerable.
 Even though Jackie gets a win in a fight scene, he gets hurt, or he falls off a thing.
 It’s the same thing with Buster Keaton, or Chaplin, where it’s like, as soon as they finally get a leg up, something bad happens.

-Lake Michigan Monster and Beavers are both really gag and set piece heavy.
+Lake Michigan Monster and Beavers are both really gag and set-piece-heavy.
 When you started writing them, did you have a structure in place, or did you write the films more based on what jokes you came up with and then crafted the narrative around them?

 In Beavers, we wanted all the gags to culminate into a Rube Goldbergian device.
 One thing leads to another, and it all builds up exponentially.
-That was in our mind, because the whole idea of a trap line, like when actual Fur Trappers do a trap line is, it’s just that you set all your traps.
+That was in our mind because the whole idea of a trap line, like when actual Fur Trappers do a trap line is, it’s just that you set all your traps.
 Then you go back the next day and check them, and oh, some work, some didn’t.
-And if they didn’t work, you adjust them a little and go to the next trap.
+And if they don’t work, you adjust them a little and go to the next trap.
 Then, the next day, you repeat that.
 So, it was a combination of real-life trap line stuff, combined with just this culminating thing where, in the end, all the traps are working.
-But it’s done in such a way where it’s again that Rube Goldberg device.
+But it’s done in such a way that it’s again that Rube Goldberg device.
 That’s where the comedy comes from, so we had a plan in place for that.

-Lake Michigan Monster was more of a super low budget movie.
+Lake Michigan Monster was more of a super low-budget movie.
 So that was more a case of: what locations do we have to shoot at?
 The whole arc for the characters, like Seafield, was different, too.
 He’s a scoundrel, he’s a charlatan, he’s a scallywag.
 Like he’s just that, and he’s like that for 65 minutes of the movie.
 It’s not until the very end that he realizes, okay, if I want something done, I must do it myself.
-That’s sort of like, quote unquote, character growth.
+That’s sort of like, quote-unquote, character growth.
 His arc is being a bastard and overcoming his bastardization a little bit by the end.

 Yes, totally.
 We wanted everything to be a callback in Beavers.
 When you’re watching it for the first time, like the first act, especially, everything seems so throwaway.
 So, you might think, oh that was funny.
 But why was that in there?
 But hopefully, as you just keep watching, you’ll realize that everything in the movie connects to something, and it helps him the hero in some remember things from his past.
 I just think it was just very satisfying to tie all these things together.
 And I think it’s satisfying for the audience.